 Arbonne Age Well Firming Neck Cream With 0.5% Bakuchiol

 Is it true that you need a separate cream specifically for your neck?
 In our opinion, no, simply because there are plenty of anti-aging serums and creams that can work well for both the face and neck.
 But that doesn’t stop companies from formulating neck creams to specifically address the signs of aging in thinner, more fragile skin on the jawline, neck, and décolletage.
 And that’s exactly what the Arbonne Age Well Firming Neck Cream is claimed to do.

 The Arbonne neck cream formula contains 0.5% bakuchiol as the key ingredient.
 Never heard of bakuchiol?
 It’s the “plant-based retinol alternative” that’s popping up all over the skin care industry (we’ll give you more details on bakuchiol in the Key Ingredients section below).
-You’ll also find supporting ingredients — like caffeine, peptides, vitamin C, and plant stem cells — in this neck cream, which should help promote firmer, smoother skin on the neck.
+You’ll also find supporting ingredients — like caffeine, peptides and vitamin C— in this neck cream, which should help promote firmer, smoother skin on the neck.

 Arbonne Age Well Silky Cleanser With Vegan Surfactants